 The men’s sober living program at FHE Health is designed to help those in need find a stable, supportive path forward, providing comprehensive programming designed to promote lasting abstinence.
 If you or someone you love is striving to move beyond addiction, our sober living opportunities can encourage success in recovery.

 What Is Sober Living?

 Sober living is a housing option for patients who are newly sober and attending non-residential treatment programs.
 Instead of returning home after detox or an inpatient rehabilitation, sober living provides an extension of inpatient care to promote continued abstinence from drugs and alcohol.

-At the Florida House Experience, we understand that those in recovery are most vulnerable in the first days, weeks, and months following a departure from substance use.
+At FHE Health, we understand that those in recovery are most vulnerable in the first days, weeks, and months following a departure from substance use.
 Our men’s sober living provides a place for men to continue healthy practices and stand strong against the power of addiction while taking additional steps on the road to recovery.